|

 tubes and

 you're there anyway, why go cheap now?
-In one of

-the pictures below I show the "spoon" and the wires that are
+the pictures below I show the bumper "spoon" and the socket leads that have to be de-soldered from below the

 than the other.
 Remember which side has the longer lead since it